CivicActions/guidebook/docs/02-tools-for-work/overview.md

 ## Trello
 We use trello to collaborate on tasks for our various projects.
 Each project has a separate board which you’ll be granted access to upon joining.
 Each team will use trello a bit differently so please defer to your project lead and any team norms on how to use the project board.
 For generic information on using trello, see their [getting started guide](https://trello.com/en-US/guide/trello-101).
+If you need to be invited to our organization you can ask JJ or Sofia for help.

 ## Zoom
 You can use whatever video conferencing tool is easiest for team-related calls but we generally use Zoom for more formal calls with partners.
 Sometimes you will need to adjust to what a partner uses (e.g. Microsoft Teams)